Oxygen Concentrators For Rent

 Oxygen Concentrators for Rent

 - How to Select the Right Rental Concentrator

 - Rent to Try

 - Rent for Travel

 - Airline Travel with an FAA Approved Portable Oxygen Concentrator

 - Read Portable Oxygen Concentrator Reviews

 Why rent an oxygen concentrator?
 Oxygen Concentrators provide vital medical support for oxygen therapy patients.
 The concentrator purchase decision for many oxygen patients is a difficult one.
 Vitality Medical sells and rents home oxygen concentrators as well as portable oxygen concentrators.
 You can also rent to own.
-For the portable oxygen concentrator rentals, you can select from Continuous Flow or Pulse Dose models.
+For the portable oxygen concentrator rentals, you can select from Portable Oxygen Concentrator or Pulse Dose models.
 Portable concentrators are also available on wheel carts or lightweight carry models.
 These oxygen machines are available for rent on a week-to-week basis.
 There are several good reasons for renting an oxygen concentrator instead of purchasing one.
 Below are the top three reasons for considering an oxygen concentrator rental.

 Renting an oxygen concentrator allows an oxygen patient to try it out before purchasing a specific concentrator.
 Testing a rental concentrator under specific conditions that it will be used for when owned will help you assess its worthiness for purchase.
 Test it during activities that you enjoy, test it while your are resting, and of course test it while you are sleeping to see if it is adaptable to your needs.
 For many, an oxygen concentrator is long-term purchase decision.
 Selecting the right oxygen concentrator to purchase can be made easier by renting one first to test its capabilities to meet your specific needs and lifestyle.